 Conceptual Background

 Unlike the traditional CLC approach to update a single vector map every 6 years, CLC+ second generation is a system that contains two main components, the CLC+ Backbone (a geospatial land cover information component), and the CLC+ Core, which is a database/web application component for handling thematic data from existing initiatives e.g., CLMS products, Member States data, open data.
-In this sense the CLC+ system aims to be a versatile successor of the traditional CLC providing options for expert users to create, via the CLC+ Core, their own grid-based data products (CLC+ Instances), offering greater agility and flexibility in supporting various EU land monitoring policies, such as LULUCF.
+In this sense the CLC+ system aims to be a versatile supplement to the traditional CLC providing options for expert users to create, via the CLC+ Core, their own grid-based data products (CLC+ Instances), offering greater agility and flexibility in supporting various EU land monitoring policies, such as LULUCF.

 The foundation of the CLC+ Core database lies in the EAGLE concept, where classification is transformed into landscape characterization.
 This transformation facilitates the harmonization of LC/LU information and allows the extraction of the CLC+ instance based on diverse ingested inputs.
 The EEA and the EAGLE group are collaborating in developing the CLC+ Core system.